Higher Trophic Predatory Fish Research

 Through the application of advanced photogrammetry methods, Global Reef are producing 3D models of coral reefs, reef structures, and artificial reefs.

-Global Reef offer digital 3D models, supported by empirical data gathered in situ, to scientists and institutions across the world.
+Global Reef offers digital 3D models, supported by empirical data gathered in situ, to scientists and institutions across the world.
 This has created the possibility for individuals to apply their research questions to coral reefs, without the need to visit them.
 This therefore significantly contributes to the overall Global Reef mission: ‘To connect a global audience with the marine world… anywhere and everywhere’!